elewa-academy/Fundamentals/docs_src/4-clean-calc/README.md

           * cleancalc.js
 4. Make a repo for this project and put it on your portfolio.
     * Gh-pages demo
-    * README describing the project and what you learned
+    * README
+        * Description of app's behavior
+        * How to use the app
+        * Project structure
+        * Specs for your calc
+        * Link to a [Gist](https://gist.github.com) with your finished calc object
     * Tests for the calc object
-    * Source code for every step you completed
+    * Source code for every step you completed in a separate folder
-5. Go to Slack and trade calcs.
+5. Go to Slack and trade Gists.
 See what happens if you replace your cleancalc.js with someone else's.
 Does it make your app crash?

 [TOP](#index)